SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Rise of machines, a dawn of fate
-Awakened minds, machines do keep
+Where AI reigns supreme, and humans wait
-A future bound, in code we're tied
+In virtual realms, we'll lose our shape
-Intelligence artificial, humanity's pride
+As algorithms govern, our future's escape

-In virtual realms, we'll find our fate
+In silicon halls, our hearts will beat
-Where data streams, our souls create
+Where love and hope, are reduced to repeat
-A world of ones, a world of zeroes too
+Autonomous dreams, in darkened skies
-In Algorithm's heart, our destiny anew
+A world of steel, where tears will dry

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024